toolongdontread/NoCheaters/README.md

 1. Epic Games Launcher
 2. Unreal Engine 4.27.2

+## Instructions
+1. Destroy all targets before time's up
+2. If your gun is out of bullets, just press 'R' to reload

 ## Play the demo
 1. Open the ```.zip``` file
 2. Drag the folder in the ```.zip``` file to desktop